guidance-ai/llguidance/docs/parametric.md

 # Parametric grammars

-In llguidance grammar rules can be parameterized by a (currently) 64-bit integer.
+In llguidance [grammar rules](./syntax.md) can be parameterized by a 64-bit integer.
 This allows for expressing concepts like "permutation of N elements", "unique selection of N elements", and other combinatorial structures in a concise way.